3 Ways Bad Relationships Are Physically Killing You Slowly

 It’s probably no surprise to you that stress has a tremendous effect on the body.
 For that partner shutting down emotionally and stonewalling his or her loved one, lower back aches and neck stiffness may be the prize he or she receives.
 Stress can have a very negative effect on your behavior, thinking, emotions, and physical health.
 A study done by

-looked at how stress from a bad relationship could affect married couples over time.
+the University of Michigan looked at how stress from a bad relationship could affect married couples over time.
 The researchers were particularly excited about these findings because they show that the effects of stress and negative

 relationship quality are truly dyadic in nature.
 What was interesting is that husbands were more sensitive to wives' stress than the reverse especially given all of the work indicating that wives are more affected by the marital tie.